anubhav562/CSI-5155-MachineLearning/imbalanced_domain_learning/imbalanced_domain_learning.md

 2. Most of the standard machine learning algorithms are based on averaging the performance metrics over various classes.
 But, in this case, our area of interest in a subset of target variables which have rarely occurred.
 So how do we evaluate that how are we doing?

+### Evaluation metrics:

+The evaluation metrics in standard machine learning are generally accuracy or error rate.
+It should be noted that these metrics are in terms of both the classes (minority as well as majority).
+So if we have a model which is doing good only on the majority class will have a good accuracy.

+For imbalanced domain learning we have the following metrics:

+- Precision (TP/TP+FP)
+- Recall (TP/TP+FN) (also called sensitivity)
+- Geometric Mean (sqrt(sensitivity*specificity))
+- F beta scores -> these can be F1, F2, F0.5 scores depending upon the beta we provide
+- ROC curve
+- Precision Recall Curve.